maxwondercorn/ember-cli-barcode/README.md

 ```
 ## Usage

-The simpliest form to render a barcode is to pass in a value using the defaults options.
-This will generate a CODE128 barcode:
+The simplest form to render a barcode is to pass in a value using the default options which generate a CODE128 barcode:

 ```
 {{bar-code value="abc123456"}}